WalfredMA/Pseudogene/README.md

   2.find_denovo.py

-  determine if psuedo-like genes are de novo or not by compared with existing pseudogenes with anchors.
+  determine if psuedo-like genes are de novo or not by comparinfg with existing pseudogenes with anchors.

   3.locate_on_ref.py

-  locate all psuedo-like genes on reference genome
+  locate all psuedo-like genes on the reference genome

   4.analysis.py